richplastow/tunefields-old-without-nextjs/notes/01-setting-up-nx.md

 # CREATE libs/shared/ui/tsconfig.lib.json
 # CREATE libs/shared/ui/.babelrc
 # CREATE libs/shared/ui/tsconfig.json
+# UPDATE nx.json
 # CREATE libs/shared/ui/vite.config.ts
 # CREATE libs/shared/ui/tsconfig.spec.json
 # CREATE libs/shared/ui/src/lib/shared-ui.spec.tsx
 # CREATE libs/shared/ui/src/lib/shared-ui.tsx
 # UPDATE package.json
 # UPDATE tsconfig.base.json
-# up to date, audited 998 packages in 4s
+# up to date, audited 966 packages in 4s
-# 232 packages are looking for funding
+# 223 packages are looking for funding
 #   run `npm fund` for details
-# 1 moderate severity vulnerability
-# To address all issues, run:
-#   npm audit fix --force
-# Run `npm audit` for details.
+# found 0 vulnerabilities
 #  NX   👀 View Details of shared-ui
 # Run "nx show project shared-ui --web" to view details about this project.
 ```

-You should see that libs/shared/ui/ (but no no libs/shared/ui-e2e/) has been
+You should see libs/shared/ui/ (but no libs/shared/ui-e2e/) has been created.
-created.

 You should also see in tsconfig.base.json that the footer has been added: